JvPost/Kalman-and-Bayesian-Filters-in-Python/notes.md

 ### Design Process Noise

-Random forces can influance a system, we can model this for example by adding white noise:
+Random forces can influence a system, we can model this for example by adding white noise:

 $$
 \mathbf{\dot x = }f(\mathbf{x}) + w